mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 with a toolkit of genes written in the language of A, T, C, and G of the genome.
-We can think of a typical bacteria genome with $\approx 5\times 10^3$ genes as the blueprint to produce a repertoire of tools that allow cells to thrive under myriad circumstances that they face throughout their lives.
+We can think of a typical bacteria genome with $\approx 5\times 10^3$ genes as the blueprint to produce a repertoire of tools that allow cells to thrive under a myriad of circumstances that they face throughout their lives.
 Given the vast number of challenges that organisms face, there is constant pressure on every living system to use the right tools for the right circumstances.
-Thus all organisms are faced with the task of orchestrating the expression of the correct subset of genes at their disposal when trying to survive.
-From cells in the fly embryo expressing different genes that will define their identity on the animal's final body plan to a simple bacteria expressing the correct enzymes to process the available nutrients in the environment.
+From cells in the fly embryo expressing different genes that will define their identity on the animal's final body plan to a simple bacteria expressing the correct enzymes to process the available nutrients in the environment, all organisms are faced with the task of orchestrating the expression of the correct subset of genes at their disposal when trying to survive.

 Our understanding of how organisms regulate their genes' expression is still not as thorough as one might expect, given the effort that has gone into this question.
-Take, for example, *E. coli*--arguably the most well-characterized model organism--for which we know the regulatory scheme of less than 1/3 of its genes [@Ireland2020].
+Take, for example, *E. coli*---arguably the most well-characterized model organism---for which we know the regulatory scheme of less than 1/3 of its genes [@Ireland2020].
 For more complex organisms such as *Drosophila*, *C. elegans*, or even humans, we are even more hopeless on getting a holistic view of the regulatory landscape.
 Nevertheless, we would not be doing justice to the